Building professional cross-platform solution at Go Invest

 Starting with a blank canvas, I defined the product's core concepts, shaped foundational user experience and established a consistent visual language.
 Then I drove key design initiatives, grew a design team, evolved design language and conducted user research.

-In result, the product stands as a part of company’s key strategy, serving 400k monthly active users.
+The result was a robust professional tool with cohesive experience across web, native mobile and desktop platforms.
+The product stands as a part of company’s key strategy, serving 400k monthly active users.

 Contents